(This event is hosted by GWSCPA, IIA DC, and GRF CPAs & Advisors)

 3.5 CPE credits are available for this event.

-Join us on Thursday, September 29th for a live gathering of DC-area leaders discussing top risk perspectives, best practices, challenges and solutions.
-The day will be divided into two concurrent tracks to create a smaller class size and more intimate learning experience – one for nonprofit professionals and another for general Organizational leaders.
-Following the keynote address, we will offer 6 practical, thoughtful, and timely sessions designed to enhance your risk management understanding and provide value to your organization.
-Later, the afternoon will culminate with a networking happy hour, including the opportunity to earn 3.5 CPE credits throughout the day.
+Join us on Thursday, September 29th for a virtual event of DC-area leaders discussing top risk perspectives, best practices, challenges and solutions.
+Following the keynote address, we will offer 3 practical, thoughtful, and timely sessions designed to enhance your risk management understanding and provide value to your organization.
 Don’t miss the opportunity to take home advice from some of the most influential leaders in the risk community!

 Who should attend?

 C-suite executives, accounting and finance professionals, general counsels, chief auditors and chief risk officers, internal and external auditors, IT professionals, members of boards of directors, and other risk management professionals who can benefit from the presentations and dialogue.

 |IIA and GWSCPA Washington, DC Top Risks Summit

 |Opening Keynote: The Current State of Risk

 Presenter: Mark Beasley, Director of Enterprise Risk Management Initiative at NC State